legiosoft/guardhouse-sdk-dotnet/README.md

 1. Extract `kid` (Key ID) from incoming JWT token header
 2. Check local cache for key
 3. If key exists: Validate signature (fast path)
-4. If key missing: Trigger JWKS refresh from `/.well-known/jwks.json`
+4. If key missing: Trigger JWKS refresh via discovery or `/.well-known/jwks`
-5. Rate limit refresh (configurable, default 5 minutes)
-6. Re-check cache and validate with new keys
+5. Re-check cache and validate with new keys

-This ensures your API accepts valid tokens even after key rotation, while protecting against DoS attacks via rate limiting.
+This ensures your API accepts valid tokens even after key rotation, while using configurable cache and refresh intervals for regular refresh behavior.

 ### Introspection Micro-Cache Strategy

 The SDK implements a micro-cache for introspection results:

-- **Default TTL**: 5 seconds
+- **Active TTL**: 5 seconds (default)
+- **Inactive TTL**: 10 seconds (default)
-- **Purpose**: Handles burst traffic (e.g., page loads with multiple API calls)
+- **Purpose**: Handles burst traffic while keeping revocation checks near real-time
-- **Security**: Maintains near-real-time revocation security by rapidly refreshing
-- **Trade-off**: Minimal delay (5 seconds) vs. significant performance improvement for burst scenarios

-Use introspection mode when you need real-time token revocation checking, but be aware of the network request overhead.
+Use introspection mode when you need real-time revocation checking, and tune TTLs to balance freshness and throughput.

 ## Examples